SMH2024/zuix-html-pwa/README.md

 </div>
 ```

-For a deeper insight on using these special attributes for component-based developemnt with **zUIx.js** see related link
+For a deeper insight on using these special attributes for component-based development with **zUIx.js** see related link
 at the bottom of this page.

 ### The news list